avafinger/Ubuntu-18.04-LTS-Bionic-Beaver-on-H5/README.md

 (*) Could not get statistics and values from kernel

-(**) idle temp is achieve with a simple login from console and ssh login watiting for at least 1 hr.
+(**) idle temp is achieved with a simple login from console and ssh login waiting for at least 1 hr.

-(***) full temp is achieve with a simple login from console and ssh login watiting for at least 1 hr and building a full kernel on board
+(***) full temp is achieved with a simple login from console and ssh login waiting for at least 1 hr and building a full kernel on board

 |  SBC Dev Board sample  |      NEO Plus2        |      NEO Plus2        |      NEO Plus2        |      NEO Plus2        |      NEO Plus2        |      NEO Plus2        |
 |------------------------|-----------------------|-----------------------|-----------------------|-----------------------|-----------------------|-----------------------|